localForage/localForage/README.md

 ```

-Note that callbacks in localForage are Node-style (error argument first) since
+Callbacks in localForage are Node-style (error argument first) since version
 `0.9.3`.
 This means if you're using callbacks, your code should look like this:

 ```javascript